EricssonResearch/oscore-edhoc/draft-palombini-core-oscore-edhoc.md

 # Introduction

-This document presents possible optimization options to combine the EDHOC protocol {{I-D.ietf-lake-edhoc}}, when running over CoAP {{RFC7252}}, with the first subsequent OSCORE {{RFC8613}} transaction.
+This document presents possible optimization approaches to combine the EDHOC protocol {{I-D.ietf-lake-edhoc}}, when running over CoAP {{RFC7252}}, with the first subsequent OSCORE {{RFC8613}} transaction.
 This allows for a minimum number of round trips necessary to setup the OSCORE security context and complete an OSCORE transaction, for example when an IoT device gets configured in a network for the first time.

 The number of round trips for a protocol implies a minimum for the number of flights, which can have a substantial impact on performance with certain radio technologies as discussed in Section 2.11 of {{I-D.ietf-lake-reqs}}.
 Without this optimization it is not possible even in theory to obtain the minimum number of flights.
 With this optimization it is possible also in practice since the last message of the EDHOC protocol can be made relatively small (see Section 1 of {{I-D.ietf-lake-edhoc}}) and allows additional OSCORE protected CoAP data within target MTU sizes {{I-D.ietf-lake-reqs}}.

-The goal of this draft is to gather opinions on each option, and develop only one of these options.
+The goal of this document is to detail how to transport the data and the order of processing, gather opinions on the different approaches, and select only one of those.

 ## Terminology